 LVMH, employer of choice

-In 2014, yet again, the main studies focusing on company attractiveness placed LVMH in first position.
+In 2019, LVMH has been chosen for preferred employer among students of French business schools, yet again, the main studies focusing on company attractiveness placed LVMH in first position.

 L’Institut des Métiers d’Excellence

-In 2014, LVMH created l’Institut des Métiers d’Excellence (IME), a professional training program which allows the Group to ensure that its savoir-faire is transmitted, while valuing the careers of craftsmanship and design métiers among younger generations.
-IME provides certified training through vocational cooperative contracts which are paid for by the Group’s own Houses.
+In 2014, LVMH created the “Institut des Métiers d’Excellence” (IME), a professional training program that enables the Group to ensure the transmission of its know-how while enhancing the value of the craftsmanship, creation/design and sales sector to the younger generations.
+The IME provides diploma courses through paid work-study contracts within the Group’s companies.

-For each course, students follow a program which combines technical and theoretical teaching at school, experience in workshops of the various Houses in the Group, and meetings with the Group’s master artisans and designers.
+For each training course, students benefit from a curriculum that combines technical and theoretical instruction at school, experience in the workshops of the Group’s various companies and meetings with master craftsmen and creators of the Group.